lihaoyi/SprayWebSockets/README.md

 and represents a single websocket frame.

+###Close the Connection

-In order to close the connection, A should send a frame with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `SocketServer.Close` message to actually terminate the TCP connection.
-A will then receive a `SocketServer.Closed` message.
-If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) A will just receive the `SocketServer.Closed` message directly.
+In order to close the connection, the *Frame Handler* should send a frame with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `SocketServer.Close` message to actually terminate the TCP connection.
+The *Frame Handler* will then receive a `SocketServer.Closed` message.
+If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) the *Frame Handler* will just receive the `SocketServer.Closed` message directly.

-All the messages that the `frameHandler` can expect to send/receive from the `SocketServer` are documented in the `SocketServer` [companion object](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/main/scala/spray/can/server/websockets/SocketServer.scala#L102-L140).

 More Stuff
 ----------

+All the messages that the *Frame Handler* can expect to send/receive from the `SocketServer` are documented in the `SocketServer` [companion object](https://github.com/lihaoyi/SprayWebSockets/blob/master/src/main/scala/spray/can/server/websockets/SocketServer.scala#L102-L140).

 The server also can